I Can’t Figure Out How to Tell My Boyfriend the Truth About Why I Won’t Have Sex With Him

 More How to Do It

-m a straight, divorced woman in my late 50s.
+I’m a straight, divorced woman in my late 50s.
 I’m not actively seeking a relationship or sex partner, but I would definitely not be opposed to either if the opportunity presented itself.
 My last sexual relationship was two years ago, when my ex-husband and I attempted to rekindle things after having been divorced for six years.
 It limped along for a while, but he broke it off.
-But when we got back in bed during that time period, I was surprised to find that he picked up a new habit with his genitals that I don’t understand at all.
+But when we got back in bed during that time period, I was surprised to find that he picked up a trendy new habit that I don’t understand at all.